 The perils of living close to Trang Bakery in Fitzroy!

 I’m now running a Patreon!
 In recent years, I’ve learned that my storytelling posts no longer do well in the world of travel blogging.
 They usually take days to put together and I make no money from any of that work, making it a pretty poor use of my time.
 I started a Patreon as a way for you guys to help support my work while receiving funny stories and updates from my travels in return.

-The $1 tier gives you access to blog posts about funny incidents I’ve never shared anywhere else, the $5 tier also gives you access to one big essay every month that I treat like a sequel chapter to my book, and the $10 tier also nets you a monthly postcard!
+The $1 tier gives you access to blog posts about funny incidents I’ve never shared anywhere else, the $5 tier also gives you access to one big essay every month, and the $10 tier also nets you a monthly postcard!
 Here’s what I shared over there in February:

 $1 tier: This month, I put up a poll to let everybody vote on where I travel to next — the winning country was a big surprise for me! — and made an enormous announcement about my future in Bristol.
 I shared a story about the time I tried to take the same tour four times, wrote up my Australia road trip in more depth, shared my attempts to find the perfect stepwell in India, and wrote about the Indian psychic I ran into in Bundi.

 $5 tier: I decided to mix things up for my $5 supporters this month and go way back into my life archives to tell a story from a time before I travelled.
 It’s an experience I’ve wanted to tell for a while now, all about the time I accidentally killed a woman with my leg.
 This one was a lot of fun to write up!

 $10 tier: Just look at those postcards!
 I spent so long wandering through the local stores in Melbourne in search for some postcards that didn’t suck, so when I stumbled upon these ones I was thrilled!
 I love the retro artwork and these postcards are printed on some seriously high-quality card.